Business LoansSmall Business Lender Reviews

 American Express vs. OnDeck

 OnDeck offers both term loans and lines of credit but at a much higher APR than American Express.
-However, OnDeck’s time to funding is much quicker, so this may be a better option for small business owners looking for fast cash.
+Though both lenders have a similar time to funding, instant deposits are only available with American Express if you also have an Amex checking account.
+If you don’t, OnDeck’s time to funding may be quicker, making this a viable option for small business owners looking for fast cash.
+Just keep in mind that OnDeck’s same-day funding may be limited to $100,000 or less.

 Recommended Reading